 We have a number of Moringa trees on our property.
 These trees grow very easily here.
 They’re native to South Asia, and are a draught resistant plant.
 You can eat everything on the moringa tree.
 The leaves which are small and round are highly nutritious.
 Eaten raw they have a peppery taste to them.
 I like to put them in soup.
-It’s a little tedious picking all the leaves off that you need as you need a lot, but if you keep any bit of the stem on, it’s like you’re eating little sticks.
+It’s a little tedious picking all the leaves off, and because they’re small you need a lot of them.
 The leaves have the following nutrient value:

 - 9 times the protein of yogurt